 What is a Serum?

 Facial serums are lightweight, liquid/gel-based skincare products containing concentrated active ingredients.
 There are a variety of benefits that serums can offer depending on which active ingredients they contain.
 They are formulated to address more specific skincare concerns, such as aging, dark spots, acne, or hyperpigmentation.
+Some can be used daily, some only at night.
+(Find out about these revolutionary nighttime serums here).

 Because of the high concentration of powerful ingredients found in serums, they are known to be more effective and cause visible results more quickly.